Roman Artymowski: Life and career

 After the war in 1945 he began studies at the Academy of Fine Arts in Krakow.
 His teachers were Eugene Eibisch (painting), Andrew Jurkiewicz, Konrad Srzednicki (graphics) and Czeslaw Rzepiński (Figure).
 In 1947 he began working with "Review of Art" as the author of the review of the exhibition.
-Along with other students of Fine Arts in Krakow and Warsaw at the invitation of the International Union of Students visited Holland.
-During his studies he was a member, organized around Andrzej Wroblewski, Association of Academic self-education groups of Polish Youth.In October (23-25) 1949, first exhibited his work was done during the Interschool sorts of State Universities Arts in Poznan.
+Along with other students of Fine Arts in Krakow and Warsaw at the invitation of the International Union of Students, he visited Holland.
+During his studies he was a member, organized around Andrzej Wroblewski, Association of Academic self-education groups of Polish Youth.
+In October (23-25) 1949, first exhibited his work was done during the Interschool sorts of State Universities Arts in Poznan.
 Roman's studies completed his degree in prof. E. Eibisch of Fine Arts in Krakow.

 Married to journalist Sophie Karas.
 In the years 1950-1952 he worked at the Academy of Fine Arts in Warsaw as a senior assistant professor.
 E. Eibisch the Faculty of Painting.
 After the reorganization, Art Review, and editor of its duties by Mieczyslaw Porębski in 1952, became editor Artymowski technical writing.
 He married again, his wife was Sophia Bochenków.
 In the years 1952-1959 he worked as a graphic editor of the magazine World.
-Then, in the years 1953-1956, along with other artists, old and young generation, Artymowski took part in the execution of murals restored buildings of the Old and New Town in Warsaw.His murals are the work of the old tenements and tenement Market Street.
+Then, in the years 1953-1956, along with other artists, old and young generation, Artymowski took part in the execution of murals restored buildings of the Old and New Town in Warsaw.
+His murals are the work of the old tenements and tenement Market Street.
 Ecclesiastical 7 / 9, graffiti house at ul.Nowomiejska 4/6/8 and mosaic building at ul.
 Bridge.
 The contribution to the polychrome Old Town Square, Artymowski along with other artists in 1953 received the State Award Grade II.
 In 1955 he traveled to Denmark.
 In 1957, after his appointment as editor of Art Review by Aleksander Wojciechowski, Artymowski joined the reformed magazine Editorial Team.
 This cooperation continued until the solution Art Review in 1960.

 In the spring of 1957 he traveled to Artymowski Yugoslavia, organized in conjunction with the exhibition there of contemporary Polish painting.
 In 1958, Roman was Artymowski consecutive trips, visited the Arab countries and Italy.
 "Since 1958, for 1 year worked as a reviewer of the journal, Polish Perspective.

 28 February 1959 the gallery opened Crooked Circle Artymowski first solo exhibition.

 The creator of the work presented, that arose under the influence of a trip to Italy.

 Images have gained the favor of critics, among them Professor John Bialystok, who appreciated them, "the poetic eloquence of the imagination".

 In June, the artist for the first time he went to Baghdad.
 His task was to organize an exhibition of Polish contemporary art.
 In the years 1959-1960 is in Iraq, covering the graphic arts and paper parts of the Institute of Fine Arts and Tahreer College in Baghdad.
 The work of his students are shown at the Festival of Arts in Baghdad.
 At this time Artymowski paid special attention to water-color painting, which later was to become his favorite medium.